For more information on our govermental preceedings check the judical page.

 Article 3: CORE Status: The founding 5 members of the Harrimaniacs are permemant CORE members and may never be considered 'inactive' for any reason.
 Non-permenant CORE status is obtained by completing a set of trials as follows:

-A. A candidate must conceive of, organize, and safely execute a valid trip with the consultation of seasoned Harrimaniacs, but with a minimum of assistance.
+B. A candidate must conceive of, organize, and safely execute a valid trip with the consultation of seasoned Harrimaniacs, but with a minimum of assistance.

-B. This 'candidacy trip' must include multiple members of lower rank than the candidate as well as multiple CORE members.
+C. This 'candidacy trip' must include multiple members of lower rank than the candidate as well as multiple CORE members.
 For this purpose, first-time Harrimaniacs are considered of lower rank than the candidiate (rather than 'no rank.')

-C. Upon completion of the trip, the CORE members will assess the trip's success in terms of organization, execution, employment of camping/outdoor skills, safety, and the candidate's ability to lead and motivate others--especially with regards to the attendees of lower status and without the assistance of seasoned Harrimaniacs.
+D. Upon completion of the trip, the CORE members will assess the trip's success in terms of organization, execution, employment of camping/outdoor skills, safety, and the candidate's ability to lead and motivate others--especially with regards to the attendees of lower status and without the assistance of seasoned Harrimaniacs.
 The CORE members will vote on the candidate's fulfillment of the trip's success and contribution towards the Harrimaniacs overall goal and purpose.
 A candidate receiving a majority vote 'yes' will be a new CORE member, effective upon completion of that vote.

 Section 3: Valid Trips: